 Employees want feedback vigorously and aren’t as sensitive as you might think.
 There is no need to be rude with your feedback, but if you are straightforward and honest, employees will respect that.
 Make time for regular feedback by scheduling one-on-ones once a month with every individual of your team, and create more of those informal opportunities for conversation.

 Perks are nice-to-have, but there is no need to put too much emphasis on perks.
 There is one caveat though.
 They say that the one perk that does make a difference is flexible time.
 Employees just love the fact that they are trusted enough to have some flexibility in their schedule.

 For employees to be satisfied at work, they need to feel like they’re in control.
 They should feel like they have the autonomy they need to do amazing work that they can be proud of.

-Difference between employee satisfaction and employee engagement
+What is the difference between employee satisfaction and employee engagement?

 Employee engagement is a term that occurs when workers are committed to helping their companies achieve all of their goals.
 Engaged employees are highly motivated to show up to work every day and do everything within their power to help their companies succeed.

 Employee satisfaction is the state where employees are enjoying their job — but not necessarily being engaged with it.
 Imagine the employee is flexible to who shows up to work early and leave late without contributing much or breaking a sweat